 - Applications on themes

-- Radar and radio beams: low-level spread over the sea or ground
+- Surface radar and radio beams: low-level spread over the sea or ground

 - Terrestrial or satellite communications with mobile and satellite navigation: propagation in urban areas or inside buildings